 - Explaining why it would be of value to their audience

-Generic or templated messages tend to get lost in the shuffle or ignored.
+Generic or templated messages tend to get lost in the noise—or ignored.
 You must tailor each message to highlight how it provides a unique perspective, fills a gap, or aligns with the recipient’s interests.

 When executed with tact and genuine intent, direct outreach can help you secure backlinks from high-quality sources and open the door for future collaborations and partnerships.
 The key is approaching it as a two-way street where both parties stand to gain value.